mxcoder/html-to-image/README.md

 # HTML to Image Server
 ## WORK IN PROGRESS
-Renders any chunk of html using headless chrome.
+Renders to png any chunk of html using headless chrome.

 ## Dependencies
 * `node`